dogoncouch/LogESP/doc/events.md

-source_ids_log      The source IDs of the log events involved. source_ids_rule     The source IDs of the rule events involved. log_source_count    The number of different log sources involved. message             The message conveyed by the rule. eol_date_local      Event end-of-life date in the LDSI database eol_date_backup     Event end-of-life date for backup copies
+source_ids_log      The source IDs of the log events involved. source_ids_rule     The source IDs of the rule events involved. log_source_count    The number of different log sources involved. source_host_count   The number of different source hosts involved. dest_host_count     The number of different destination hosts involved. message             The message conveyed by the rule. eol_date_local      Event end-of-life date in the LDSI database eol_date_backup     Event end-of-life date for backup copies